Universal Sample Complexity Bounds in Quantum Learning Theory via Fisher Information Matrix: Notations

 Motivated by this observation, we define the empirical score function, the empirical Hessian, and the empirical third-derivative tensor as

-Each of these empirical quantities represents an average over the sample and converges, under suitable regularity conditions, to its corresponding expectation value in the large-sample limit.
+Each of these empirical quantities represents an average over the measurement outcomes and converges, under suitable regularity conditions, to the corresponding expectation value in the large-sample limit.

-We next summarize the expectation values of the single-sample derivatives, which encode the fundamental statistical structure of the model.
+We next summarize the expectation values of the single measurement outcome derivatives, which encode the fundamental statistical structure of the model.
 Taking the expectation with respect to the probability distribution of the measurement outcomes, we obtain

-Here, $\mathbb{E}$ denotes the expectation with respect to the probability distribution of the measurement outcomes $\vb*{x}$.
-For notational simplicity, we henceforth suppress the explicit dependence on the sample and measurement, and denote
+Here, \(\mathbb{E}\) denotes the expectation with respect to the probability distribution of the measurement outcomes \(x\).
+For notational simplicity, we henceforth suppress the explicit dependence on the measurement outcomes, and denote